syncfusion-content/javascript-docs/js/PivotChart/User-Interactions.md

 ![](User-Interactions_images/customizeselection.png)

 ###Patterns for Selection
-OlapChart provides pattern support for the selecting the data by setting an appropriate value to the [`pattern`](/js/api/ejchart#members:series-selectionsettings-pattern) property of the [`selectionSettings`](/js/api/ejchart#members:series-selectionsettings) option.
+PivotChart provides pattern support for the selecting the data by setting an appropriate value to the [`pattern`](/js/api/ejchart#members:series-selectionsettings-pattern) property of the [`selectionSettings`](/js/api/ejchart#members:series-selectionsettings) option.
 The different types of selection patterns are as follows.

 * chessboard
 * crosshatch